-2 Certification Results 2.1 Identification of Target of Evaluation The Target of Evaluation (TOE) for this evaluation is the DocuSign QSCD for local signing version 1.1.0.6 from DocuSign located in Giv'at Shmuel, Israel.
-The TOE is comprised of the following main components: Delivery item type Identifier Version Hardware DocuSign QSCD 2.0.0.0 Software DocuSign QSCD 1.1.0.6 To ensure secure usage a set of guidance documents is provided, together with the DocuSign QSCD for local signing version 1.1.0.6.
+Certification Results 2.1 Identification of Target of Evaluation The Target of Evaluation (TOE) for this evaluation is the DocuSign QSCD for local signing version 1.2.0.7 from DocuSign located in Giv'at Shmuel, Israel.
+The TOE is comprised of the following main components: Delivery item type Identifier Version Hardware DocuSign QSCD Appliance 2.0.0.0 Software DocuSign QSCD for local signing 1.2.0.7 To ensure secure usage a set of guidance documents is provided, together with the DocuSign QSCD for local signing version 1.2.0.7.
 For details, see section 2.5 "Documentation" of this report.
-2.2 Security Policy The TOE provides the following security features: - The TOE is designed for is one of high threat of network compromise, and low threat of physical compromise.
-The environment is assumed to prevent prolonged unauthorised physical access to the TOE (including theft). - The TOE provides physical protection mechanisms to deter undetected compromise of its security functions by low attack potential individuals that do have physical access to the TOE. - The TOE is responsible for protecting the keys against logical attacks that would result in disclosure, compromise and unauthorised modification, and for ensuring that the TOE services are only used in an authorized way. - Client applications request cryptographic functions from the TOE, typically using a key managed by the TOE, once the appropriate authorization has been provided.
-Note: Only after the signer is authorized to use his/her signature key, the signature key is allowed for signing.
-Besides signatures keys all other keys are support keys.
+2.2 Security Policy The TOE is a digital signature product intended to be used as a local Qualified Signature/Seal Creation Device (QSigCD or QSealCD).
+The TOE creates digital signatures, using RSA with a modulus size of 2048, 3072, and 4096 bits.
+The TOE securely generates, stores, and destroys keys for signing.
+Signing keys are assigned by the "SSA admin" to dedicated users, "Signers" The TOE uses RBAC, with the roles of:

+- Appliance Administrator - Users Administrator - SSA Admin (signer administrator) The TOE authenticates a signing request before executing it.
+The TOE uses TLS to communicate securely with all external systems.
+The TOE logs relevant events to an external server.
 2.3 Assumptions and Clarification of Scope 2.3.1 Assumptions The assumptions defined in the Security Target are not covered by the TOE itself.
 These aspects lead to specific Security Objectives to be fulfilled by the TOE-Environment.
 For detailed information on the security objectives that must be fulfilled by the TOE environment, see section 4.2 of the [ST].
 2.3.2 Clarification of scope Note that EN 419221-5 Protection Profile [EN419221-5] claims the environment for the TOE protects against loss or theft of the TOE, deters and detects physical tampering, protects against attacks based on emanations of the TOE, and protects against unauthorised software and configuration changes on the TOE and the hardware appliance in which it is contained ("OE.Env Protected operating environment").
-The ST follows the PP [EN419221-5] and also claims OE.Env, thus the environment in which the TOE is used must ensure the above protection.
+The ST follows the PP and also claims OE.Env, thus the environment in which the TOE is used must ensure the above protection.
 Any threats violating these objectives for the environment are not considered.

-2.4 Architectural Information The logical architecture, originating from [ST] is depicted as follows:
+2.4 Architectural Information